SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 Click on **(1) Operators**, and Drag the **(2) DBT Gem** from the dropdown to the canvas.
 Then click the newly added Gem and click **(3) Open** to open the Gem Configurations.

-Here, we will select the DBT Project/Model to Schedule, what SQL Fabric to schedule it on, and other additional properties for running a DBT model.
+Here, you will select the DBT Project/Model to Schedule, what SQL Fabric to schedule it on, and other additional properties for running a DBT model.

 ![DBT_Gem_Configurations](img/Airflow_2.5_DBT_Gem_Configurations.png)